 Here are some ways for families to make extra money and save for the future.

 A united family can be a serious force for good in all areas, including wealth creation.

-Think about it: if you combine your individual strengths, including those of little ones even, you could be as competitive as a small business.
+If you combine your individual strengths, including the little ones, you could be as competitive as a small business.
 In fact, you could BE a small business!

 There are a few ways you can approach it:

 1. As a family you have a financial goal you want to reach.
 It may be a nice big holiday, a new car or a refurbished kitchen.
 Having this to aim at can really help.
 Work out how much it’s going to cost, write that amount on a piece of card and stick it up in the kitchen.
 You could even create a chart, like Blue Peter does, to show how much you have made towards that goal.
 Turning it into a game will encourage the children to come up with ideas of their own.

 2. One or more of you could have a great idea for a business, but need some help executing it.
 Maybe you’re doing well baking cakes, but want to expand your offering.
 Or your teenage daughter sells her homemade make-up online, but can’t keep up with all the orders.
 These are perfect opportunities for the whole family to work together to help your businesses grow.

 3. Perhaps the family is in debt or just isn’t able to cover it’s costs.
 Have a family council, looking at the figures openly, and come up with ways to make money together.
 Paying off a debt, even bit by bit, can create a goal for everyone and give impetus to your work.